-The main contribution of this work is to provide a number of results, for a differential equation model of attention, showing that all tokens converge to a single cluster thereby leading to a collapse of the model.
-We use the term \emph{consensus equilibria} to refer to such clusters as is done in the consensus literature~\cite{Survey1,Survey2}.
-These results hold under different assumptions on the parameters of the model ---namely, the query ($Q$), key ($K$) and value matrices ($U$), as well as the number of heads ($h$)--- that are summarized in Table \ref{table:summary}.
-More specifically, the paper is organized as follows: \begin{itemize} \item In Section \ref{sec:model} we introduce the differential equation model for attention studied in this paper.
-Since layer normalization is part of the model, tokens will evolve on ellipsoids.
-As we are mainly concerned with attention, the model does not describe the effect of feedforward layers\footnote{By feedforward layer we mean the layer implementing a perceptron, i.e., an elementwise activation function acting on an affine function of the input, see, e.g.,~\cite{turner2024introductiontransformers}.} in a transformer.
-Yet, we briefly discuss how the model can be extended to accommodate feedforward layers and the challenges brought by such extension.
+The main contribution of this paper is to provide a number of results for a differential equation model of attention\footnote{Since we focus on the attention mechanism, this model does not describe the effect of feed-forward layers.} showing that all tokens converge to a single cluster thereby leading to a collapse of the model.
+We use the term \emph{consensus equilibria} to refer to such clusters as is done in the consensus literature~\cite{Survey2,Survey1}.
+These results hold under different assumptions on the parameters of the model ---namely, the query ($Q$), key ($K$) and value matrices ($U$), as well as the number of heads ($h$)--- that are summarized in \cref{table:summary}.